WebSufyan/Time-series-anomaly-detection/README.md

 Using the cost function of model, normal samples will output low cost function, while abnormal samples will output a slightly higher cost function. and this depends on a threshold that should be decided based on training and evaluating the cost fucntion of the model.

+this dataset is from :  "Anthony Bagnall, Jason Lines, William Vickers and Eamonn Keogh, The UEA & UCR Time Series Classification Repository, www.timeseriesclassification.com"